Reem-Alatrash/SER-Parallel-CNN/README.md

-# SER-Parallel-CNN
+#  A Parallel CNN for SER

 ## About
 A speech emotion recognition (SER) system for a deep learning master-course.
 It uses a convolutional neural network (CNN) with parallel convolution layers to classify the emotion embedded within speech signals (both scripted and improvised) into 1 of 4 emotions: happy, sad, angry, neutral.

-Note: The scripts are written in python 2.7
+The CNN was built using Keras with a Tensorflow backend.
+The scripts are written in python 2.7 and it is *highly* recommended to upgrade them to python 3.x as support for python 2.7 stopped as of Jan 2020.

 ##### Input
 The system takes as input pre-processed features extracted from the speech subset of the Interactive Emotional Dyadic Motion Capture (IEMOCAP) database.